 Currently, I am pursuing a Master's degree in Computer Science at Technical University Munich (TUM), with a major in Security Engineering, and I work as Solutions Architect at nextbit, an Italian company in the Data Science industry.

 While I'm not busy studying or working I like to contribute to opensource projects, reporting bugs and writing patches.
-I'm a long standing Ubuntu contributor: thanks to this experience I learned how to work remotely on fast changing technologies.

 In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
 I enjoy what's amazing in the world.